horntoad/devart-template/project_summary.md

 2  digital canvas will hang (with wire) just like a standard framed canvas

 3  digital canvas operates from power button

 3.1  no remote

 3.2  no keyboard

 3.3  no mouse

 3.4  full screen artwork with nothing else ever showing (kiosk mode)

 4  open source hardware

 5  open source software

 HARDWARE

-raspberry pi
+1  raspberry pi

-  open source
+1.1  open source

-  low cost (about $50 with SD card & USB cable) can be powered from HDTV USB connector
+1.2  low cost (about $50 with SD card plus USB cable)

+1.3 	can be powered from HDTV USB connector

-39 inch VIZIO HDTV 1080p (1920 x 1080 pix)
+2  VIZIO HDTV 39 inch - 1080p (1920 x 1080 pix)

-  not open source (standard electronics) reasonable size canvas (34 x 19 inches ) reasonable cost (about $300 US - refurbished)
+2.1  not open source (standard electronics)

+2.2  reasonable size canvas (34 x 19 inches )

+2.3  reasonable cost (about $300 US - refurbished)

- 	HDMI connector next to USB connector (power for raspberry pi) recessed area to mount raspberry pi (allows flush wall mount)
+2.4  HDMI connector next to USB connector (power for raspberry pi)

+ 2.5  recessed area to mount raspberry pi (allows flush wall mount)

 SOFTWARE

-raspbian operating system (recommended os)
+1  raspbian operating system (recommended os)

-  open source
+1.1  open source

-chromium browser
+2  chromium browser

- 	open source
+2.1  open source

-	allows use of popular web programming tools familiar GUI and easy to use
+2.2  allows use of popular web programming tools

+2.3  familiar GUI and easy to use

-javascript / HTML5 canvas
+3  javascript / HTML5 canvas

- 	open source
+3.1  open source

- 	many people already know and use easy to learn and can be used for other tasks
+3.2  many people already know and use

+3.3  easy to learn and can be used for other tasks

-software alternatives considered
+4  software alternatives considered

-	iceweasel browser (firefox)
+4.1  iceweasel browser (firefox)

-	  worked (with R-kiosk addon)
+4.2  worked (with R-kiosk addon)

-	  R-kiosk addon severely impacts development work
+4.3  R-kiosk addon severely impacts development work

-	  runs 3x slower than chromium on my artwork code
+4.4  runs 3x slower than chromium on my artwork code

-	python (raspberry pi “default” language)
+5  python (raspberry pi “default” language)

-	  limited graphics capability
+5.1  limited graphics capability

-  processing (excellent for artwork)
+6  processing (excellent for artwork)

-	  unable to get it running on my system
+6.1  unable to get it running on my system

 DEMONSTRATION ARTWORK